How did zombies become so prevalent in the survivalist community?

 Weapons to defend one’s self in a Zombie attack would be one of the few areas where things diverge from standard disaster a little more dramatically.
 Considering contemporary Zombie fiction, weapons that might serve you well with humans would not necessarily do well against a Zombie attack.
 Take tactical pens for example.
 Much of the focus with various techniques of using a tactical pen is on the nervous system, pressure points, and soft targets like the throat.
 None of these would be of any use in defending against Zombies.
 Even conventional weapons like handguns and rifles have a limited effectiveness.
-The necessity of making a head shot puts much greater emphasis on skill than is attained by most people these days.
+The necessity of making a headshot puts much greater emphasis on skill than is attained by most people these days.

 Weapons are useless without the skill to use them.
 Anyone can pull a trigger, but to pull a trigger under pressure and have the bullet find its intended target is not likely to happen without training and skill development.
-Anyone can swing a machete, but without any training it is not likely to land cleanly on the neck of a Zombie and stave off the attack.
+Anyone can swing a machete, but without any training, it is not likely to land cleanly on the neck of a Zombie and stave off the attack.

 Zombie Survival Gear

 Survival Gear is the downfall of most.
 It’s not that people don’t procure enough survival gear, but rather that they have too much gear and not enough skill.
-Early on I fell victim to the must have gear mindset.
+Early on I fell victim to the must-have gear mindset.
 I spent endless hours painstakingly worrying about which knife was the right knife, which fire starter, which bag for my BOB, and on and on.
 Skill can usually compensate for lack of gear, but an abundance of gear can’t always compensate for a lack of skills.

 This is not to say that you should not focus on gear at all.
 Good Zombie Survival Gear is very important.
-Have a good Zombie Survival Kit (BOB), clothes, weapons, and alternate means by which to power electrical devises and you are good.
+Have a good Zombie Survival Kit (BOB), clothes, weapons, and alternate means by which to power electrical devices and you are good.